Heart Break: Influence

 Many have called this particular album the most seminal New Edition album.
 Four fans from Philadelphia in particular were inspired by one of the songs on the album.
 "Boys to Men", the song that Johnny Gill hated recording, ended up becoming the name of the group who changed their name to Boyz II Men.
 The group would end up being managed and mentored by Michael Bivins.
 Boyz II Men names New Edition as one of their most influential bands.
 The album also saw a successful concert tour for the group as well.
 Through 1988 and 1989, New Edition toured all over the world with opening acts, ex-New Edition member Bobby Brown (who had also found big time success with his breakthrough album, Don't Be Cruel) and Al B. Sure!.

 R&B group Jagged Edge named their sophomore album J.E.
 Heartbreak as a tribute to Heart Break.

 Track listing

+All tracks written and produced by James Harris III and Terry Lewis, unless otherwise stated.